bannsec/NetTK/README.md

 > python ./netTKAnalysis.py
 ```

-You should start seeing a line graph depicting your ping packet delay times to your router and out to google.
+You should start seeing a line graph depicting your ping packet delay times to slashdot compared to delay times to google.

 ## Running It
 NetTK is broken down into two components: monitor and analysis.